JanssenProject/jans/docs/admin/config-guide/config-tools/jans-cli/README.md

   --output-access-token Prints jwt access token and exits root@testjans:~#
 ```

+## CLI Command Structure

+jans-cli's unit of work, or a command, is known as `operation-id`.
+Each
+operation id is a configuration action on Janssen Server.
+These operation ids
+are clubbed together

 We start with getting information about tasks, tasks are options of argument `--info`:

 ```